arwysyah/arwysyah/Readme.md

 - 🔭 I’m currently working as Software Enginner with Typescript & Javascript and researching how to achieve better performance and  scalable Application.
 - 🔭 I’m currently learning Kotlin
-- 🔭 I'm currently learning about Ml5.js a bit for Mechine Leraning based on Website and Image Classification
+- 🔭 I'm currently learning about Ml5.js a bit for Mechine Learning based on Website and Image Classification
 - 🔭 Interested with Tensorflow.js
 - ⚡ Technologies: React, Node, ML5, React-Native, Express, Couch DB , Pouch DB, Graphql, Sql Lite.